vauntedd/Dogeminer-2-cheats/README.md

-These cheats were made by Anthony Sly who is a student at SDMS
+These cheats were made by Anthony Sly

+felt like making there cuz why not?